amz-tools/amazon-sp-api/README.md

 Since the Selling Partner API is still pretty new, not all API paths and endpoints have been tested for full functionality.
 If you find any calls not working please open up a new issue.

 Some operations don't seem to be heavy-use resistant yet, i.e. the "listCatalogItems" operation throws an "InteralFailure" error (statusCode 500) if used repetitive (although restore rate of operation is respected).

+Some endpoints might have issues with special charsets like UTF-8.
+I.e. the finances operations return invalid UTF-8 encodings for all data prior to May 2020 resulting in JSON parse errors.